remel-crowe/Power-Apps-Scenarios/Task2/README.md

 ## File Structure

-- **PreventDuplicateOpenCases Plugin**: Core plugin logic, which utilises the methods in `PluginHelper` for validation and processing.
+- **PreventDuplicateOpenCases**: Core plugin logic, which utilises the methods in `PluginHelper` for validation and processing.
 - **PluginHelper**: Contains the static helper methods `GetTargetEntity`, `GetCustomerId`, and `HasOpenCases`.

 This structure ensures separation of concerns, improves readability, and supports future scalability.